OmarHalima/Flowise/NETLIFY_DEPLOYMENT.md

 ### 6. Configure domain (Optional)

 After deployment, you can configure a custom domain in the Netlify settings.

-## Backend Deployment

-Remember that this only deploys the UI.
-You need to deploy the backend separately:

-1. Choose a platform that supports Node.js applications (Heroku, Railway, Render, etc.)
-2. Deploy the backend following the platform's instructions
-3. Update the VITE_API_BASE_URL in the UI environment variables to point to your backend URL
-4. Redeploy the UI if necessary